elyssamari/BusyGator/credentials/README.md

 6. Database password
 7. Database name (basically the name that contains all your tables)
 8. Instructions on how to use the above information.
+   Open an SSH client.
+   Locate your private key file.
+The key used to launch this instance is CSC648_Team_4.pem Run this command, if necessary, to ensure your key is not publicly viewable. chmod 400 CSC648_Team_4.pem
+   Connect to your instance using its Public DNS: ec2-3-23-79-193.us-east-2.compute.amazonaws.com
+   Example:
+   ssh -i "CSC648_Team_4.pem" ubuntu@ec2-3-23-79-193.us-east-2.compute.amazonaws.com

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>